 - Panic attacks

 If you or a loved one is overdosing on synthetic marijuana, it is important to get medical attention immediately.
 In the long term, however, it is crucial to address the underlying causes of synthetic marijuana abuse.
 Without getting outside help to recover from synthetic marijuana addiction, most people are likely to return to substance abuse — even after a life threatening overdose!

 Synthetic marijuana addiction can make it difficult for a person to function in everyday life.
 Moreover, the long term consequences of synthetic marijuana abuse can lead to severe health problems, including overdose and death.
 It is important for young people to get outside help for their synthetic marijuana addiction.
 It may be tempting to suggest they exert more will power and just stop, but the reality is that once addiction has hijacked a person’s brain, these sorts of decisions are impossible to make on one’s own.

-Design for Recovery is a structured sober living home for men located in West Los Angeles.
-At Design for Recovery, young men have the opportunity to recover from synthetic marijuana addiction in a safe and trigger-free environment.
+Sober houses in Los Angeles like Design for Recovery have the opportunity to recover from synthetic marijuana addiction in a safe and trigger-free environment.
 Residents connect with other young men who have similar experiences.
 Studies on sober living homes show that this kind of peer support is crucial for long term sobriety.
 Moreover, our residents work daily to develop skills, tools, and strategies for avoiding relapse while taking steps to address the underlying issues behind their addictions.
 At Design for Recovery, we believe that recovering from substance use disorders involves far more than mere physical abstinence — it is about developing a new way of life.

 If you are ready to make a change, reach out to Design for Recovery today.